Protist: Biology

 In general, protists have typical eukaryotic cells that follow the same principles of biology described for those cells within the "higher" eukaryotes (animals, fungi and land plants).
 However, many have evolved a variety of unique physiological adaptations that do not appear in the remaining eukaryotes, and in fact protists encompass almost all of the broad spectrum of biological characteristics expected in eukaryotes.

 Nutrition

 Protists display a wide variety of food preferences and feeding mechanisms.
-According to the source of their nutrients, they can be divided into autotrophs (producers, traditionally algae) and heterotrophs (consumers, traditionally protozoa).
-Autotrophic protists synthesize their own organic compounds from inorganic substrates through the process of photosynthesis, using light as the source of energy; accordingly, they are also known as phototrophs.
+According to the nutrient source, they can be divided into autotrophs (or phototrophs, producers, traditionally algae), which photosynthesize their own organic molecules, and heterotrophs (consumers, traditionally protozoa), which obtain organic molecules from the environment, either by passive feeding of small particles (i.e., osmotrophs) or by engulfing whole cells or parts of cells of other organisms (phagotrophs).